nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 * Code block: collection of code.
 * Compiling: translating a high-level programming language into a low-level language suitable for machine execution.
 * Event-driven programming: a programming paradigm based on following, reacting to and handling events.
-* Exception: one or more runtime circumstances that prevent normal operation of a program such as being denied access to a resource, name usage problem in code and other cases.
+* Exception: one or more runtime circumstances that prevents normal operation of a program such as being denied access to a resource, name usage problem in code and other cases.
 * GUI: Graphical User Interface.
 * Handle: an opaque reference to a resource such as a file, TCP socket, window and so on.
 * Has versus is relationship: former refering to attributes of a single class, the latter refering to inherited classes.